-Your best bet is taking time to read all you can about cryptocurrency and crypto savings accounts, as well as the steps you can take to protect yourself.
+Your best bet is to take time to read all you can about cryptocurrency and crypto savings accounts, as well as the steps you can take to protect yourself.

 BlockFi Frequently Asked Questions (FAQ)

-Before you get started with a BlockFi product, you should strive to learn as much as you can about this company and all they offer.
+Before you get started with a BlockFi product, you should strive to learn as much as you can about this company and all it offers.
 These FAQs can help.

 BlockFi is actually a centralized service, which means it has different risks than decentralized finance (DeFi) platforms.